These lesbian teens are worried they can't attend prom together

 The district declined to comment on the letter and referred CNN to a previous statement on its website, in which it said legal constraints prohibited it from discussing student disciplinary actions.
 The statement said that recent published reports created a "misimpression regarding the school's rationale in responding to the situation in question."

 "Students, parents, and the public may be assured that the Calhoun County Board of Education remains firmly committed to guaranteeing its students equal educational opportunities in all phases of school administration, including student discipline," the statement said.
-"Our investigation to date confirms that school officials have fully honored that commitment in this instance.
-The faculty and staff at Alexandria High School -- and at all Calhoun County Schools -- strive daily to provide a nurturing, fair, and orderly school environment that is conducive to learning for all students, and will continue to do so."

 'It's abhorrent'

-So far, the girls have heard nothing from the school directly.
-In Holley's interview with the local newspaper, he said they can't be banned from prom just for being a same-sex couple, saying "it's probably against the law."
+So far, the girls have heard nothing from the school directly -- another reason for the letter, Castillo said.

+Holley told the local newspaper that the teens can't be banned from prom just for being a same-sex couple.
+"It's probably against the law," he said.

 "Our clients deserve clarity on the issue," Castillo said.
 "They shouldn't have to worry at the eleventh hour whether they will be let in."